ScroogeKZ/Ystyk/replit.md

     - Authentication: Passport.js with LocalStrategy and express-session, using bcrypt for password hashing and `connect-pg-simple` for PostgreSQL-backed sessions.
     - API: RESTful architecture with all endpoints protected by `requireAuth` middleware and validated by Zod schemas.
     - Data Integrity: Critical operations are wrapped in database transactions to ensure atomicity and consistency.
+    - Logging: Winston for structured JSON logging with error context and sensitive data sanitization.
+    - Security: CORS configuration with origin whitelisting, SESSION_SECRET for production.

 ### Feature Specifications
 - **Sales Management**: Full transaction processing, including receipt generation and support for barcode scanning.